Using API tokens

 • Unused tokens do not last forever.
 API tokens that remain unused for two years are automatically deleted even if they have been set to never expire.

-• Your role and its permissions change what you see in the event log.
-The user roles and permissions assigned to you control exactly what you can and can't view in the event log when API token work appears there.
-Specifically, if you've been assigned the user role, you can only see events from your own actions.
+• The event log only shows API token activity appropriate to your user role.
+If you've been assigned the user role, you can only see events from your own actions.
 If you've been assigned the engineer role, you can see all events related to your own actions plus all the actions on services to which you've been granted access.

 When creating API tokens, also keep the following best practices in mind: